cap-js-community/event-queue/docs/diff-to-outbox/index.md

 ---

 <!-- prettier-ignore-start -->
-# Distinction to others solutions
+# Distinction from other solutions

-There are mainly three solutions that have similar functionalities as this package in the context of CAP and BTP.
+In the following, the event queue will be compared and differentiated with other SAP products.

 {: .no_toc}
 <!-- prettier-ignore-end -->